On the Same Page – A guide to managing money & conflict in relationships

 It’s a tool that allows you to clearly express how we are feeling and what you need, without blaming or criticising, and the other person has an opportunity to empathetically hear what you are saying without feeling blamed or criticised.

-The nonviolent communication script has four components to it, Observations, Feelings, Needs and Requests.
+The nonviolent communication script has four components: Observations, Feelings, Needs and Requests.
 It follows a simple script of “When I observe this, whatever it is, I feel that doesn’t meet my need, and I’m requesting this”.

 There are four components to the Nonviolent Communication (NVC) model, as developed by Marshall Rosenberg, PhD.
 The 4-Part NVC Process can guide you to express your needs in what would otherwise feel like a confronting situation.

-If your conflict around money escalates or you feel that you are unable to get on the same page and resolve an argument about monye, we suggest that you seek professional help.
+If your conflict around money escalates or you feel that you are unable to get on the same page and resolve an argument about money, we suggest that you seek professional help.

-Other resources that we can suggest if you’re in a situation of financial or domestic abuse or violence include —
+If you’re in a situation of financial or domestic abuse or violence, these organisations can help.